Google Ads update · in effect since 17 August 2026

 Is the target you set truly the cost you want?
 Or do you want to keep your current, cheaper results?

-Use the Bid Target Adjustment Tool (from 6 July 2026).
+Use the Bid Target Adjustment Tool.

 Apply a new target in a few clicks — or set a custom one that fits your margins.